cereshalabs/tft_bonnet/README.md

 # tft_bonnet
-This is the code for py project - Smart Thermostat.
+This is the code for my project - Smart Thermostat.
-The goal is to create a mobile thermometer that can both display the current temprature and humidity on the built ins screen and send those values to an Azure IoT Hub.
+The goal is to create a mobile thermometer that can both display the current temperature and humidity on the built-in screen and send those values to a cloud IoT Hub.